 Next enter your finish time (in HH:MM:SS format) and upload your supporting evidence.
 You must submit your evidence by midnight on the last date in the participation window.

-You have the entire month of October to participate, so rally your support crew, take a look at the weather forecast and pick a suitable date to race.
+You can run your half marathon anytime during the participation window, so rally your support crew, take a look at the weather forecast and pick a suitable date to race.
 You may have a better experience if you go for a time of day or day of the week that’s less busy.

 2. Plan Your Route